CS222-UIUC/course-project-group-48/README.md

 **App Functionality**

-Our app has a login page that allows us to create a new account and sign in.
+Our app has a login page that allows users to create a new account and sign in.
 Our app supports joining groups and uploading pictures.
-We also have a groups page that has the groups a user is part of, a feed page with the users friends' posts, a profile page with the profile information of the user, and a settings page where a user can change information about their profile.
+We also have a groups page that has the groups a user is part of, a feed page with the users' friends' posts, a profile page with the profile information of the user, and a settings page where a user can change information about their profile.
 We hope to continue adding more features to our app in the future.

 **Group Roles**